thedoomed/EyeStep-CPP/README.txt

 is called a "disp32".
 Unlike imm32, it is not an offset of a register but a direct memory address instead.

-Hopefully this is enough to graspthe basics of DISA.
+Hopefully this is enough to grasp the basics of DISA until I write up a real documentation